YuliaRubanova/VAE_signature_prediction/README.md

-# Variational Autoencoder for predicting mutational signatures
+# Variational Autoencoder for predicting cancer mutations
 This work is a course project for CSC2541.

 ### Background